TheOdinProject/curriculum/foundations/installations/installations.md

 #### Step 1.2: Download Xubuntu

 There are thousands of distributions of Linux out there, but Ubuntu is undoubtedly one of the most popular and user friendly.
 When installing Linux on a VM, we recommend [downloading Xubuntu 22.04](https://mirror.us.leaseweb.net/ubuntu-cdimage/xubuntu/releases/22.04/release/).
+There are a few files listed here, download the one ending in `.iso`.
 Xubuntu uses the same base software as Ubuntu but has a desktop environment that requires fewer computer resources and is therefore ideal for virtual machines.

 ### Step 2: Install VirtualBox and set up Xubuntu